 How to become an IAS Officer - Indian Administrative service is commonly termed as IAS.
 To become an IAS officer one will have to crack Civil service examination (CSE).
 Union Public Service Commission (UPSC) conducts this exam for selecting the candidates for IFS, IAS, IPS and other allied services.
 UPSC civil service exam is conducted in three stages: Preliminary (Pre), Mains and Interview.
 After the selection, the successful candidates undergo training as per the service they are selected for.
 An IAS officer serves the Government of India, Individual states and is sometimes deployed in various PSUs.
 The step by step description on how to become an IAS officer, eligibility criteria, pattern of exam and selection process is detailed in this article.
 This article also guides the candidates what to do after 10th or 12th to become an IAS officer; how to become an IAS officer after graduation and other important details.

 IAS exam is for Indian citizens only.
-So its mandatory to have citizenship of India,.
+So it's mandatory to have citizenship of India.

 Candidate should be between the age of 21 to 32 years.
 Age relaxation is also allowed for SC/ST (5 years), PH (10 years), OBC (3 years) candidates, Ex-serviceman (5 years) and PH (10 years).

 Exam pattern awareness is an important aspect to prepare for any competitive exam.
 Exam pattern for IAS is structured in three stages.
-Clearing one stage will enable the candidate to go for next stage.
+Clearing one stage will enable the candidate to go for the next stage.
 IAS exam pattern is explained below: